-Mr. Rafter helps clients implement cost-effective strategies to protect their existing trademarks and, when necessary, to enforce their rights in those marks.
-He provides straightforward, practical advice when they are considering new marks, helping them understand and evaluate, for example, whether the new mark will be difficult or expensive to protect, or whether someone is likely to sue them for infringement.
-Mr. Rafter has particular experience with the protection of: non-traditional marks (e.g., color); trade dress (e.g., product configuration or packaging); and marks at risk of losing distinctiveness (i.e., marks that an infringer might allege have become “generic” and therefore cannot be protected).
+Mike helps brand owners implement cost-effective strategies to clear and protect new trademarks and, when necessary, enforce rights in their existing marks.
+He provides straightforward, practical advice and has particular experience with the protection of non-traditional marks (e.g., color), trade dress (e.g., product configuration or packaging), and marks at risk of losing distinctiveness (i.e., marks that an infringer might allege have become “generic” and therefore, cannot be protected).

-Mr. Rafter regularly coordinates and manages trademark litigation, opposition and cancellation proceedings in Europe, Asia and South America and has represented many companies in trademark and false advertising litigation in the United States, both in federal court and in proceedings before the United States Trademark Trial and Appeal Board.
+Mike regularly manages trademark litigation, opposition, and cancellation proceedings in Europe, Asia, and South America and has extensive experience in U.S. Courts and the Trademark Trial and Appeal Board.
 He has recommended and successfully resolved trademark disputes through mediation and has resolved false advertising disputes through binding arbitration as well as proceedings before the National Advertising Division (“NAD”) of the Council for Better Business Bureaus.

-Mr. Rafter’s legal career was enhanced by his early role as a Judge Advocate in the United States Army where he spent his first several years of practice essentially serving as in-house counsel for several military organizations.
-A few years after joining the firm, he was seconded to an important client of the firm to serve temporarily as one of its in-house trademark counsel.
-Both experiences gave Mr. Rafter first-hand knowledge of the demands facing in-house counsel.
+Mike’s legal career was enhanced by his early role as a Judge Advocate in the United States Army where he spent four years serving as in-house counsel for the 1st Cavalry Division and later the Army’s Recruiting Command.
+A few years after joining the firm, he was seconded to a Fortune 500 client of the firm to serve as one of its in-house trademark counsel.
+Both experiences gave him first-hand knowledge of the demands facing in-house counsel.

-Mr. Rafter is rated AV Preeminent® by Martindale-Hubbell*, and is recognized in The Best Lawyers of America in the field of Trademark Law.
+Mike is rated AV Preeminent® by Martindale-Hubbell*, and has been recognized in The Best Lawyers of America in the field of Trademark Law each year since 2007.

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.

-Manages all aspects of the extensive trademark portfolio of Acuity Brands Inc., one of the world's leading providers of lighting fixtures and related products and services.
-We have provided strategic counseling in connection with clearing new marks as well as in protecting the company's rights in hundreds of different marks.
+Manages the global trademark portfolio of Acuity Brands, one of the world's leading providers of lighting fixtures, lighting controls and related products and services.
 Since we began representing the company, we have managed more than 2,000 registrations and applications in more than 90 countries throughout the world.
-When the company was spun off from its parent, our attorneys were heavily involved in the clearance of the company's new name.

 Defended DuPont and obtained favorable settlement of false advertising litigation pertaining to flammability characteristics of surgical fabrics.
 Kimberly-Clark Corp. v.
 E.I.
 DuPont de Nemours Co., No. 06-1503 (N.D.
 Ga. filed June 23, 2006).